abrampers/PRO-BOOK/README.md

 - [References](#references)

 ## Introduction
-This is the implementation of a web-based online book store using **PHP**.
-It is open-source and everyone could contribute to probook by creating pull request.
+This is an implementation of a web-based online book store using **PHP**.
+It is open-source and everyone can contribute to probook by creating pull request.

 #### *Creating an online book store has never been so easy*
-**Online Book Store Template** - This web-based online book store template is your solution to start your own online book store.
+**Online Book Store Template** - This web-based online book store template is your one-stop solution to start your own online book store.

 #### *What's the point of Pro-Book?*
-Pro-Book wants to contribute to community by creating this open-source project about web-based online book store.
+Pro-Book wants to contribute to community by creating this open-source project about a web-based online book store.
 Young entrepreneurs can start their own online book store business by cloning this repository and deploy it on their own servers.

 #### *Why should I care?*
 Because Pro-Book is for *people* :tada:.
-You have contributed to community by cloning or creating a pull request on this Pro-Book projects.
+You have contributed to the community by cloning or creating a pull request on this Pro-Book project.

 ## Installation
 In order to run this web on your local server, you need to run it on **PHP 7.1** and install: